List of deputy chief ministers of Telangana

 The deputy chief minister of Telangana is the deputy to the chief minister of Telangana, who is head of the government of Telangana.
 The deputy chief minister is the second highest ranking member of the Telangana Council of Ministers.
 A deputy chief minister also holds a cabinet portfolio in the state ministry.
 In the legislative assembly system of government, the chief minister is treated as the "first among equals" in the cabinet; the position of deputy chief minister is used to govern the state with the support of a single party member or to bring political stability and strength within a coalition government, or in times of state emergency, when a proper chain of command is necessary.
 On multiple occasions, proposals have arisen to make the post permanent, but without result.
-The same goes for the post of deputy prime minister at the national level.
+The position of deputy chief minister is not explicitly defined or mentioned in the Constitution of India.
+However, the Supreme Court of India has stated that the appointment of deputy chief ministers is not unconstitutional.
+The court has clarified that a deputy chief minister, for all practical purposes, remains a minister in the council of ministers headed by the chief minister and does not draw a higher salary or perks compared to other ministers.During the absence of the chief minister, the deputy-chief minister may chair cabinet meetings and lead the assembly majority.
+Various deputy chief ministers have also taken the oath of secrecy in line with the one that chief minister takes.
+This oath has also sparked controversies.

 The first deputy chief minister of Telangana was Mahmood Ali, who was also Minister of Revenue, Relief & Rehabilitation, ULC, Stamps & Registration in Chandrashekar Rao's first ministry.
 The second deputy chief minister was T. Rajaiah, who took on the role in addition to his health ministership in K. Chandrashekar Rao's government.
 On 25 January 2015, the chief minister K. Chandrashekar Rao dismissed Rajaiah in the wake of serious charges of corruption in his department and soon that day position of Rajaiah was replaced by Kadiyam Srihari and he became the third deputy chief minister of the state.

 The current deputy chief minister is Mallu Bhatti Vikramarka.
 He assumed the office on 7 December 2023.